clamity-toolbox/clamity-guide/docs/Man Pages/secrets.md

 actions:

-    add      Add new secrets to the secrets store delete   Delete secrets from the secrets store details  Display the AWS API response (in JSON) for secret details help     Full help
+    delete   Delete secrets from the secrets store details  Display the AWS API response (in JSON) for secret details help     Full help
     list     List the secrets
-    read     Return the value of a secret update   Update a secret's description or value
+    read     Return the value of a secret update   Update a secret's description or value write    Add new secrets to the secrets store

 standard storage conventions: